 For weary Roman scribe Jep Gamberdella (Servillo) the days of the Eternal City are numbered.

 After a lifetime of scabrously mixing it with the city's beau monde - writers, models, bankers, actors and strippers - he is tiring of his function as the wit who provides the waspishly cultural stamp of approval on the city's decadent parties.

 Weary of his lifestyle and with his close friends muttering about leaving the city, he goes through the motions of the party animal...but where there was once bravura there is now boredom.

-After his disappointing foray into English-speaking cinema with This Must Be The Place , Italian director Paulo Sorrentino is back on form with this mesmerising appreciation of Rome, both a love letter and a missive of condolence.
+After his disappointing foray into English-speaking cinema with This Must Be The Place , Italian director Paulo Sorrentino is back on scintillating form with this mesmerising appreciation of Rome, both a love letter and a missive of condolence.

-The superb Servillo - who, when he doesn't have the look of Denis Norden, is the spit of a lusty Sid James - is the perfect match for Sorrentino's wry vision, a cultivated and literate observer who masks his discenchantment with a vicious cynicism.
+The superb Servillo - who, when he doesn't have the look of Denis Norden, is the spit of a lusty Sid James - is the perfect match for Sorrentino's wry vision, a cultivated and literate observer who masks his disenchantment with a vicious cynicism.

 In one scene, an appalling performance artist is literally reduced to tears by Jep's mocking interrogation/interview and in another an old friend who has Trudi Styler-pretensions of self-worth is verbally destroyed with a tongue like a scalpel dipped in poison.